smikes/pure-fts/README.md

 ```

+When there are two callbacks `cb` and `done`, `cb` is called once with
+each matching record, and `done` is called after the search is
+complete.
+When there is only one callback (for `get`) it is called with
+the matching record or NULL if missing.

 To support the needs of `npm-kludge-search`, this module assumes that
 `name` is the unique object key.
 The contents of the fields `url`,
 `keywords`, `name` and `description` will be added to the full text